littell/gramble-docs/tutorial/symbol-names.md

 It'll be useful later on to be able to refer to a table by name.
 (Actually, if this is the only thing on the whole worksheet, or the last thing on a worksheet, it already has a name, you can refer to it by the name of the worksheet itself.
 But that aside...)

 To name a table, shift it one (or more) columns to the right and add a name like "SymbolName:", with a colon at the end.
+This table is named ``Verb:``.

 | Verb: | text | person | tense | root |
 |--|--------|--------|-------|-----|